aria-ml/dataeval/docs/source/concepts/Clustering.md

 **Embedding dimension should be below 500.** Clustering in very high-dimensional spaces suffers from the curse of dimensionality — distances become increasingly uniform, making density estimation unreliable.
-If your embedding model produces high-dimensional representations, apply PCA or another dimensionality reduction step before clustering.
+An embedding above that range needs a reduction step — PCA or equivalent — ahead of clustering for the density estimate to mean anything.

 **HDBSCAN's `min_cluster_size` controls granularity.** A large value produces fewer, larger clusters; a small value produces many small clusters with more samples classified as boundary points (low membership strength).
-For datasets with many fine-grained categories, setting `n_clusters` to approximately the number of classes is a reasonable starting hint.
+On datasets with many fine-grained categories, an `n_clusters` hint near the number of classes lands in the range where cluster granularity tracks class granularity.

-**KMeans requires fixing the seed for reproducibility.** If reproducible cluster assignments matter for your workflow (for example, if you are using cluster assignments as input to a downstream analysis), call `dataeval.config.set_seed(your_seed)` before running KMeans.
-See the [Configuring the seed](../notebooks/h2_configure_defaults.py#configuring-the-global-seed) how-to for an example.
+**KMeans cluster assignments are not reproducible without a fixed seed.**
+Initialization is random, so the same embeddings cluster differently between runs, and anything consuming the assignments downstream inherits that.
+The global seed set by `dataeval.config.set_seed` is what pins them; the [Configuring the seed](../notebooks/h2_configure_defaults.py#configuring-the-global-seed) how-to covers doing it.

 **Clustering is embedding-dependent.** The clusters discovered by either algorithm reflect the structure of the embedding space, not ground truth